CHINA from MONGOL RULE to the MING (1 of 2)

 Jiayu Pass today.
 The structure was built sometime around the year 1372, after Mongol troops were driven out in 1368.
 The fortress was strengthened following concern of an invasion by Timur that never came.

 China's Mongol emperor, Kublai Khan, died in 1294 at the age of seventy-nine.
 His grandson, Temur Oljeitu, succeeded him, made peace with Japan and maintained reasonable prosperity.
 Temur Oljeitu was a conscientious and energetic emperor, but after his early death in 1307 he was followed by a nephew, Khaishan, who appointed people without talent to positions of government, including Buddhist and Taoist clergy, and he spent money lavishly on palaces and temples and tripled the supply of paper money.

 Following Tugh Temur's death in 1332, a thirteen-year-old, Toghun Temur, became nominal emperor.
 His ministers ran state affairs.
 His first minister was concerned with what he saw as Mongol weakness in China.
 He re-imposed segregation between the Mongols and Chinese, decreed that Chinese were not to learn Mongolian, confiscated weapons and iron tools from the Chinese, outlawed Chinese opera and storytelling, and he considered exterminating Chinese.

 During Toghun Temur's rule, Chinese opposition to Mongol rule was on the rise.
 The Mongols were different from the Chinese not only in speech but in dress and other habits, and the Chinese looked upon the Mongols as barbarians.
 They disliked Mongol table manners, and they thought the Mongols smelled. note36

 Across decades of peace, the ability at warfare of the Mongol warriors had been declining.
 Common Mongol troops had been put to work farming to support themselves, using slaves.
-Some of these Mongol warriors had also failed as farmers and had lost their farms.
+Some of these Mongol warriors had failed as farmers and had lost their farms.
 Some had become vagrants, while Mongol army officers remained as a salaried aristocracy segregated from the common Mongol soldier.